ArgonDesign/acov/README.md

 there is also a `tiredness` parameter, which only matters when the `job_size` is bigger than 10.
 Note that the `when` blocks can be nested.

+### In

+If you have two different instances of a module in your design and bind to them as suggested earlier in the document, you may have a problem because you expect different coverage points for the different instances.

+To avoid this problem, use `in` blocks:

+    in "foo" {
+      record a;
+      in "bar" {
+        record b;
+      }
+    }

+This means that we will only require coverage for the signal `a` when the instance scope has `"foo"` as a substring.
+We'll only require coverage for the signal `b` when the instance scope also has `"bar"` as a substring.